GayathriThiruvayipati/Food-Ordering-App/README.md

 # Q. why react is fast?

 - Virtual Dom is not making it fast.
 React fiber the new reconciliation algorithm which finds out the difference between two virtual dom and updates the dom only when required.

+# CORS ISSUE

+- we can bypass cors issue by appending https://corsproxy.io/? at the beginning of our api.